 Fog lights are brighter and have a different beam spread than conventional head and tail lamps and are designed to help you see and be seen in poor visibility.
 That doesn’t just mean fog; it can also relate to snow and heavy rain.

 At the front, the lamps are mounted low and the beam is wider to try and illuminate as much as possible without the beam bouncing from the fog and dazzling the driver.
-The rear light is brighter than the tail lamps to improve the chances of your car being seen by following traffic.

 They are different to the daytime running lights which are fitted to modern cars and can only be used when the sidelights or headlamps are turned on.

-You will be able to find the switch (or switches, if you have front fog lights too) either in a prominent place on the dashboard, or on the same stalk behind the steering wheel as the other lighting controls – usually on the left side.
+You will be able to find the switch (or switches, if you have front fog lights too) either in a prominent place on the dashboard or on the same stalk behind the steering wheel as the other lighting controls – usually on the left side.
 When they are illuminated, there will be a warning light on the instrument panel.

 It’s best to know where they are before you set off on a journey so you’re not distracted while driving, especially as the poor conditions will require all of your attention.
 The experts at Eden will be happy to show you how to use the controls when you pick up your new car.